concords6016/conrich_docs/docs/index.md

 **conrich** is a securities, futures, option API, which send orders to Concord Securities Group.
 This package integrated with .net framework 4.5, and is compatible with Python 3.6+.
 It is distributed under the MIT license.
+All functions which offer by conrich is summarized in the chart
 ---
 ## Contents
 - [Overwiew](index.md)
     - [Table of content](index.md#table-of-content)